Denis Moran (Gaelic footballer): Senior

 Victories for Kerry over Roscommon and Offaly in the respective All-Ireland finals of 1980 and 1981 brought Moran's All-Ireland medal tally up to five.
 In 1982 he collected his eighth consecutive Munster Championship medal and the scene was set for Kerry to become the first team in the history of the game to win five All-Ireland football titles in-a-row.
 Once again, Moran’s side faced Offaly in the All-Ireland final.
 Kerry had the upper hand for much of the game and were leading by two points with two minutes left to be played.
 The game, however, was not over as Offaly substitute Séamus Darby, who had entered the game almost unnoticed, produced possibly the greatest match-winner of all-time when he scored a late goal.
 Kerry failed to score again to level the match and Offaly went on to win their third All-Ireland title ever.

 In 1983, Kerry were denied a record-breaking ninth Munster title in-a-row by Cork.
 Moran's side were down but not out, as they reclaimed the provincial title the following year, before securing back-to-back All-Ireland victories over their old rivals Dublin in 1984 and 1985.
 In 1986, he collected his third All-Ireland title in-a-row with an 8-point victory over Tyrone.
 It was his eighth All-Ireland medal overall.
 Moran also enjoyed playing Railway Cup football with Munster, winning inter-provincial titles in 1976, 1977, 1978, 1981 and 1982.
-His honours also include three National Football Leagues in 1977, 1982 and 1984 and one All Stars Awards.
+His honors also include three National Football Leagues in 1977, 1982 and 1984 and one All Stars Awards.
 Moran also played hurling for a short period with his native county.
 In 1974, he won a 'Special All-Ireland' hurling medal for weaker counties when Kerry defeated Westmeath in the final.